ZaafirUlHasan/Systems-Programming/2-StudentDB/a2-questions.md

     ```
     In this implementation the storage for the student record is allocated on the heap using `malloc()` and passed back to the caller when the function returns.
 What do you think about this alternative implementation of `get_student(...)`?
 Address in your answer why it work work, but also think about any potential problems it could cause.

     > **ANSWER:** Since the student_t structure here is allocated on the heap using malloc(), its memory persists after the function returns.
 This avoids the problem of returning a pointer to a local variable on the stack.
-However, the caller is now responsible for freeing the allocated memory using free().
+However, the caller of the function is now responsible for freeing the allocated memory using free().
 If the caller forgets to do so, it results in a memory leak.